CADWRDeltaModeling/HelloSCHISM/docsrc/output.rst

 MODULE 3: OVREVIEW
 -------------------

-This module’s directory (“./module_data/**m3_output**”) contains a set of tutorials based on short set (a few days) of station and binary model output.
+This module’s directory (“./module_data/**m3_output**”) contains a set of tutorials based on short set (a few weeks) of station and binary model output.
 These are stored in a directory named ./**outputs** along with supplementary files (like the global_to_local mapping files) needed to make sense out of them.

 .. note::
     There are library imports from **schimpy** in this module.
 Be sure to have installed the python schimpy package (see :ref:`Getting Started - Python <pystart>`)